Table of Contents

 What is planned giving?

-Planned giving is the process of assigning donations in the present to be given at a future date.
-For a more precise planned giving definition, planned giving is the process of donating a pre-planned gift either during the donor’s lifetime at a later date or once the donor has passed.
+It is the process of assigning donations in the present to be given at a future date.
+For a more precise definition, it is the process of donating a pre-planned gifts either during the donor’s lifetime at a later date or once the donor has passed.

-Planned giving helps donors who want to manage their taxes, leave behind a legacy, or contribute a major gift that they otherwise wouldn’t have been able to make.
+Planned giving helps donors who want to manage their taxes, like estate tax leave behind a legacy, or contribute a major gift that they otherwise wouldn’t have been able to make.

-To understand planned giving in its entirety, it is essential to understand a few common associated terms.
+To understand this in its entirety, it is essential to understand a few common associated terms.
 The table below explores these terms.

 Read Also: 6 Easy Steps to Craft the Perfect Major Donor Cultivation Plan